louisaxel-ambroise/epcis/README.md

 That's it!
 You have a properly working EPCIS 1.2 repository.

+You can also setup FasTnT EPCIS using the Docker image or in Azure quite easily.
+Check the [wiki](https://github.com/FasTnT/epcis-ef-core/wiki/Installation) for more details.

 ## HTTP Endpoints

 ### EPCIS 1.2 endpoints:

 The API is secured using HTTP Basic authentication.
-The default username:password value is `admin:P@ssw0rd`
+There is no default user, but when in Development environment the unknown users will be created autmatically.
+A user is limited to see only the events and masterdata he captured by default.

 - Capture: `POST /v1_2/Capture`
 - Queries : `POST /v1_2/Query.svc`